MUSEUM STUDIES CORE

-AR-390 Museum Studies
+MM-390 Museum Studies

 This course will provide a broad introduction to the field of museum work.
 Students will be introduced to the field of museum studies by looking at the history, philosophy, role, operation and multiple functions of museums in American society.
 Students will examine the political, social, business, legal and ethical issues that confront museum professionals.
 By the end of the semester students should be able to identify and apply a range of techniques, tools and material used in museum work, and critically discuss issues related to exhibition, education, collections management, and conservation, among other topics.

-AR-392 Museum Education
+MM-392 Museum Education

 This course will study the history, theory, and practice of museum education.
 The class combines lectures, round table discussions, and design strategies for successful museum education programs for a variety of audiences.
 Students implement their learned skills through a series of programs that they design and implement for pre-selected groups.

-AR-480 Museum Practicum I
+MM-480 Museum Practicum I

 Provides a select number of students with an opportunity to organize, design, handle, and install exhibitions hosted by the Juniata College Museum of Art.
-Students will learn the mechanics of curatorial work, as well as exhibition preparation documentation, promotion and shipping.
+Students will learn the mechanics of curatorial work, as well as exhibition preparation documentation, promotion, and shipping.
 In addition to the hands-on aspect of the course, students will gain theoretical knowledge about curatorial work through a variety of reading and writing assignments.
 The course is designed to prepare students for internships at regional and national museums and for entrance into graduate programs in Museum Studies.

-3 CreditsFPrerequisites: AR390 and permission.
+3 CreditsFPrerequisites: MM-390 or AR-390 and instructor permission.

-AR-481 Museum Practicum II
+MM-481 Museum Practicum II